-4.1.3 Moderate condition lakes
+5.1.3 Moderate condition lakes

-Nine lakes in the Auckland Region were in moderate ecological condition, reflecting differing degrees of impact from invasive weeds.
-Low impacts from invasive weeds, but also restricted development by native vegetation, were responsible for the scores for three Watercare lakes (Cosseys and two Waitakere Reservoirs) and the reservoir at Silver Hill.
+Seven lakes in the Auckland region were in moderate ecological condition, reflecting differing degrees of impact from invasive weeds.
+Low impacts from invasive weeds, but also restricted development by native vegetation, were responsible for the scores for three Watercare lakes (Cossey's and two Waitākere Reservoirs) and the reservoir at Silver Hill.
 Little Shag Lake (Te Arai Regional Park) also had a restricted submerged vegetation development on account of the stained waters and steep sides of this small lake, with the exotic weed Utricularia gibba having a significant impact.
-Three of the Awhitu Lakes (Whatihua, Pokorua, the Smaller Pehiakura) and Lake Pupuke had a strong invasive weed influence, but they also retained elements of native vegetation.
+Two of the Awhitu Lakes (Whatihua and Pokorua) had a strong invasive weed influence, but they also retained elements of native vegetation.

-414 Poor condition lakes
+5.1.4 Poor condition lakes

-Five lakes with LakeSPI indices between 9% and 20% were grouped as being in poor condition (Table 32) with most lakes being heavily impacted (Invasive Impact Index 80-99%) by the major invasive weeds hornwort (Ceratophyllum demersum) and/or egeria (Egeria densa).
+Seven lakes with LakeSPI indices between 8% and 20% were grouped as being in poor condition (Table 33) with most lakes being heavily impacted (Invasive Impact Index >80%) by the major invasive weeds hornwort (Ceratophyllum demersum) and/or egeria (Egeria densa).
 These species are amongst the top three ranked submerged plant species in New Zealand for 'weediness' (Champion and Clayton, 2000) and are capable of completely replacing native elements in the vegetation.
-In the case of Lake Okaihau, both poor water clarity and the presence of hornwort impacted on the lake condition, with possible impacts by exotic fish at this site also.
+In the case of Lake Okaihau and Kawaupaku, both poor water clarity and the presence of weed impacted on the lake condition, with possible impacts by coarse fish at these sites also.
+The small Pehiakura Lake and Lake Pupuke have recently joined this group of poor lakes due to a reduction in the remaining native vegetation diversity.
+In the case of Lake Pupuke loss of deeper charophyte meadows and a retraction in the main vegetation depth limits suggests a sustained reduction in water quality has occurred.

-4.1.5 Non-vegetated lakes
+5.1.5 Non-vegetated lakes

-Eleven lakes were categorised as being non-vegetated, as they recorded <10% vegetation cover at most survey sites and therefore scored a LakeSPI Index of 0% (Table 32).
+Twelve lakes were categorised as being non-vegetated, as they recorded <10% vegetation cover at most survey sites and therefore scored a LakeSPI Index of 0% (Table 33).
 Absence of significant vegetation generally indicates a highly impacted lake condition (de Winton et al. 2012) where in most cases water quality issues have created unfavorable conditions for submerged plant growth.
 However, other impacting factors can also contribute to a non-vegetated condition.

 In the three lakes where the management initiative of stocking grass carp to control weeds is responsible for vegetation absence, LakeSPI cannot accurately represent lake ecological condition.
-This is because the intervention results in a temporary modification of vegetation depth extent and diversity by grass carp, and several of the key assumptions behind the LakeSPI method (see section 2.1) are not meet.
+This is because the intervention results in a temporary modification of vegetation depth extent and diversity by grass carp, and several of the key assumptions behind the LakeSPI method (see section 2.1) are not met.